 “The likables’ plays-well-with-others qualities cement schoolyard friendships, jump-start interpersonal skills and, when cultivated early, are employed ever after in business and even romance.
 Then there’s the kind of popularity that emerges in adolescence: status born of power and even notorious behavior (Nir, 2017).”

-Using surveys from 235 student participants, Dr. Prinstein assessed the two types of popularity by comparing scores on the least liked, the most liked, and of the highest status.
+Using surveys from 235 student participants, Dr. Prinstein assessed the two types of popularity by comparing scores on the least liked, the most liked, and those of the highest status.
 We found that the least well-liked teens had become more aggressive over time toward their classmates.
 But so had those who were high in status.
-It was a nice demonstration that while likability can lead to healthy adjustment, high status has just the opposite effect on us.
+It was a nice demonstration that while likability can lead to healthy adjustment, high status has just the opposite effect.

 This was not the only negative consequence Dr. Prinstein found to be shared by those of high status and the least liked.

 “Those who were highest in status in high school, as well as those least liked in elementary school, are ‘most likely to engage in dangerous and risky behavior,’ like smoking cigarettes and using drugs (Nir, 2017).”